qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 Restricted viewer task items are then removed from the menu and toolbar in the map viewer.
 Viewer tasks not explicitly added as resources are kept unchanged from the `config.json`.

-*Note*: The resource types, i.e. for custom QWC2 plugins, can be extended by inserting new types into the `qwc_config.resource_types` table.
+*Note*: The resource types, i.e. for custom QWC plugins, can be extended by inserting new types into the `qwc_config.resource_types` table.
 These can be queried, e.g. in a custom service, by using `PermissionClient::resource_permissions()` or `PermissionClient::resource_restrictions()` from [QWC Services Core](https://github.com/qwc-services/qwc-services-core).